CanadaUS CareersRelocationLast updated: Jun 1, 2024

-Toronto is often described as "New York run by the Swiss" — it is clean, safe, diverse, and culturally vibrant.
-It is the economic heart of Canada.
-But for professionals relocating from Manhattan or Brooklyn, the transition comes with a heavy economic reality: the Canadian Purchasing Power Penalty.
+Toronto is often described affectionately as "New York run by the Swiss."
+It is exceptionally clean, remarkably safe, highly diverse, and culturally vibrant.
+As the economic heart of Canada, it attracts top talent globally.
+But for professionals relocating from Manhattan, Brooklyn, or the broader US East Coast, the transition comes with a heavy economic reality check: the Canadian Purchasing Power Penalty.

 Understanding the "Canadian Discount"

-Professionals moving from the US to Canada generally experience economic compression on three fronts simultaneously: lower base salaries, a weaker Canadian dollar, and higher marginal income tax rates.
+Professionals moving from the US to Canada generally experience economic compression on three fronts simultaneously.
+This trifecta makes it incredibly difficult to maintain a US-level savings rate:

-- Currency: 1 USD equals roughly 1.35 CAD.
-If your salary is paid in Canadian dollars, you lose substantial global purchasing power.
+• Currency Devaluation: 1 USD generally equals roughly 1.35 CAD.
+Because global goods (electronics, software subscriptions, international travel) are priced in USD, you lose substantial global purchasing power.

-- Taxes: Ontario provincial taxes combined with federal tax result in a higher tax burden at lower brackets compared to New York State (especially when considering NYC local income tax).
+• Higher Marginal Taxes: Ontario provincial taxes combined with federal tax result in a higher overall tax burden at lower brackets compared to New York State (though NYC local taxes do close this gap slightly).

 Run the Numbers Live